-Essentials of Economics: a Guided Tour
+Principles of Microeconomics: a Guided Tour

-INT FRODUCTION 1 Ten Principles of Economics The study of economics is guided by a few big ideas.
-2 Thinking Like an Economist - Economists view the world as both scientists and policymaker 3 Interdependence and the Gains from Trade --- The theory of comparative advantage explains how people benefit from economic interdependence.
-HC W MARKETS WORK 4 The Market Forces of Supply and Demand --- How does the economy coordinate interdependent economic 5 Elasticity and Its Application - actors?
+INT TRODUCTION 1 Ten Principles of Economics The study of economics is guided by a few big ideas.
+2 Thinking Like an Economist - Economists view the world as both scientists and policymakers.
+3 Interdependence and the Gains from Trade --- The theory of comparative advantage explains how people benefit from economic interdependence.
+HO W MARKETS WORK 4 5 The Market Forces of Supply and Demand ------------------------------------ How does the economy coordinate interdependent economic actors?
 Through the market forces of supply and demand.
 6 Supply, Demand, and Government Policies --- The tools of supply and demand are put to work to examine the effects of various government policies.
-MA RKETS AND WELFARE 7 Consumers, Producers, and the Efficiency of Markets Why is the equilibrium of supply and demand desirable for society as a whole?
+MA ARKETS AND WELFARE 7 Consumers, Producers, and the Efficiency - of Markets Why is the equilibrium of supply and demand desirable for society as a whole?
 The concepts of consumer and producer 8 Application: The Costs of Taxation surplus explain the efficiency of markets, the costs of taxation, 9 Application: International Trade and the benefits of international trade. Тн E ECONOMICS OF THE PUBLIC SECTOR 10 Externalities - Market outcomes are not always efficient, and governments 11 Public Goods and Common Resources can sometimes remedy market failure.
-FII RM BEHAVIOR AND THE ORGANIZATION OF INDUS STRY 12 The Costs of Production The theory of the firm sheds light on the decisions that lie 13 Firms in Competitive Markets behind supply in competitive markets.
-14 Monopoly - Firms with market power can cause market outcomes to be inefficient.
+12 The Design of the Tax System ------------------------------------ To fund programs, governments raise revenue through their tax systems, which are designed with an eye toward balancing efficiency and equity.